Laotian society: Urban

 Between 1975 and 1990, urban amenities such as hotels, restaurants, and cinemas were virtually absent outside of Vientiane, Savannakhét, and Louangphrabang.
-A few towns had government-operated guest houses for official travelers and one or two restaurants with a limited menu.
-Travelers in most district centers and even some provincial capitals could find a meal only by making arrangements with a family or the caretaker assigned to the guest house.
-Town markets are also limited in size and number.
-After the economic reforms of the late 1980s, however, private restaurants and hotels opened in most provincial centers and larger districts.
-Official travel increased, and more important, Laotian merchants, foreign delegations, and tourists again began to travel within the country.
+Some towns had government-operated guest houses for official travelers.
+Travelers in most district centers and some provincial capitals could find a meal by making arrangements with a family or the caretaker assigned to the guest house.
+After the economic reforms of the 1980s, private restaurants and hotels opened in most provincial centers and larger districts.
+Official travel increased, and Laotian merchants, foreign delegations, and tourists again began to travel within the country.

-Sanitation services and utilities are not widespread.
-As of mid-1994, only a few of the larger towns had municipal water systems, and none had sewerage services.
-Electrification is a limited but important feature of urban life.
-Outside of the Vientiane area, Thakhek, Louangphrabang, and Savannakhét, most district centers did not have electricity in the early 1990s.
-Even in towns, electric power is limited to a few hours a day.
-Automobile batteries and voltage inverters are widely used as a power source to watch television or listen to a stereo cassette player.
+As of 1994, some larger towns had municipal water systems, and none had sewerage services.
+Electrification is a feature of urban life.
+Outside of the Vientiane area, Thakhek, Louangphrabang, and Savannakhét, most district centers did not have electricity in the 1990s.
+In towns, electric power is limited to some hours a day.
+Automobile batteries and voltage inverters are used as a power source to watch television or listen to a stereo cassette player.

-The presence of a foreign diplomatic and aid community has had a significant effect on the economy of Vientiane, both in terms of direct aid and through employment of Laotians by the missions and as domestic help.
-In response, Vientiane merchants stock imported consumer goods such as electronics, clothing, and food, items purchased by Laotians much more than by foreigners.
-A once dormant service sector of automobile and truck repair, tailors, barbers, and hairdressers has begun to revive.
-Patrons at restaurants and the six disco establishments are also predominantly Laotians, reflecting the increased income available to private-sector businessmen and employees of foreign organizations.
-Foreign assistance in Vientiane during the early years of the LPDR helped to develop several upper-secondary schools and technical-training schools and improve the two main hospitals.
+The presence of a foreign diplomatic and aid community has had an effect on the economy of Vientiane, in terms of direct aid and through employment of Laotians by the missions and as domestic help.
+In response, Vientiane merchants stock imported consumer goods such as electronics, clothing, and food, items purchased by Laotians more than by foreigners.
+The service sector of automobile and truck repair, tailors, barbers, and hairdressers has begun to revive.
+Patrons at restaurants and the 6 disco establishments are predominantly Laotians, reflecting the increased income available to private-sector businessmen and employees of foreign organizations.
+Foreign assistance in Vientiane helped to develop some upper-secondary schools and technical-training schools and improve 2 hospitals.